 So if you’re sitting in a coffee shop, charting out the next big idea on a paper napkin, push yourself to ask that difficult question and innovate.
 Think of the people who are willing to stand by you on your journey as your family, and they’ll persevere along with you.
 Prepare for what’s coming, but don’t hold on to your dreams so tightly, lest you lose sight of an opportunity to generate more revenue or pivot.

-You can see more of what I’d presented on this topic in a talk at the Amadeus #FlyByDigital 2017 conference on SlideShare.
+You can see more of what I’d presented in my talk at the Amadeus #FlyByDigital 2017 conference on SlideShare.
+Photo by Bongkarn Thanyakij.